paritytech/substrate-telemetry/README.md

  - `--build` will build the images and rebuild, but this is not required every time
  - If you want to makes UI changes, there is no need to rebuild the image as the files are being copied in via volumes.

-Now navigate to localhost:3000 in your browser to view the app.
+Now navigate to [http://localhost:3000](http://localhost:3000/) in your browser to view the app.

-## Docker

 ### Build & Publish the Frontend docker image

 The building process is standard.
 You just need to notice that the Dockerfile is in ./packages/frontend/ and tell docker about it.
 The context must remain the repository's root though.

 ```
 DOCKER_USER=chevdor ./scripts/build-docker-frontend.sh
 ```